vasu25bce10568-del/python-project/README.md

 #### *Logic*
 - Optimal Tic Tac Toe Moves

+  ## Technologies/Tools Used
+- Programming Language: Python 3.x

+- Standard Libraries:

+- random (For randomizing starting turns and AI logic)

+- time (For adding dramatic delays in AI vs AI mode)

+- Interface: Console/Terminal

 ## How to install
 -  Clone or Download the Repository
 -If you have Git installed:
 -  navigate to the Directory
 - Open your terminal/command prompt and change directory (cd) to where you saved the files:

+## Running the Game
+- Open your command prompt (Windows) or terminal (Mac/Linux).

+- Navigate to the directory where you saved the file.

+- Run the following command: python tictactoe.py

   ## Maps